The Women in the Life of Sisyphus: Lost in the translation of Albert Camus

-For Camus, the endurance of the penitent Sisyphus is nothing but the human steadfastness to own the absurdity and meaninglessness of life, regardless of its emptiness.
+Point-blank, then, for Albert Camus, the endurance of the penitent Sisyphus is nothing but the human steadfastness to own the absurdity and meaninglessness of life, regardless of its emptiness.
 He states, “There is scarcely any passion without struggle.”
 And again, “Man stands face to face with the irrational.
 He feels within him his longing for happiness and for reason.
 The absurd is born of this confrontation between the human need and the unreasonable silence of the world.”
 He also affirms, “The struggle itself towards the heights is enough to fill a man's heart.
 One must imagine Sisyphus happy.”
 In yet another section of his iconic “Myth of Sisyphus and Other Essays,” the author of The Plague, explains:

-Not once, however, does Camus in these or other texts pay much attention to the role played by women --- in Sisyphus’ life and eventual exemplary figure – or to his feelings with relation to these female figures.
+Not once, however, does Camus in these or other texts pay much attention to the romantic role played by women --- in Sisyphus’ life and eventual exemplary figure – or to his feelings with relation to these female figures.
 It seems to me that his plight came to mean a very different thing for audiences not only in 6th-century Greece, but in 17th-century Europe.
 Not only for audiences, but in fact for artists and philosophers.

 There is no one text from Antiquity, especially, that tells us all we ever wanted to know about Sisyphus.
-A consultation of Robert Graves’ Greek Myths or of the Penguin Dictionary of Classical Mythology reveals a myriad of fragmentary, but telling, references ranging from Homer’s epic poems to Euripides’ plays and Plato’s Apology, or even Ovid’s Metamorphoses, which may be more or less combined into a linear discourse spelling out his having been the King of Thessaly (inheriting the crown from his father Aeolus, also a monarch, who in Homer’s Odyssey gives Ulysses a leather bag tied with a silver chord, containing all the winds of the Earth, etc., and so the possibility of navigating safely to his home in Ithaka after the completion of the Trojan War).
+A consultation of Robert Graves’ Greek Myths or of the Penguin Dictionary of Classical Mythology reveals a myriad of fragmentary, but telling, references ranging from Homer’s epic poems to Euripides’ play The Madness of Herakles and Plato’s Apology, or even Ovid’s Metamorphoses, which may be more or less combined into a linear discourse spelling out his having been the King of Thessaly (inheriting the crown from his father Aeolus, also a monarch, who in Homer’s Odyssey gives Ulysses a leather bag tied with a silver chord, containing all the winds of the Earth, etc., and so the possibility of navigating safely to his home in Ithaka after the completion of the Trojan War).
 In fact, like Ulysses and many of the gods of Olympus including Zeus, Sisyphus’ entanglement with females, some in bed, others more “platonic” in nature, leave a significant memory that poets will henceforth refer to in their plays and verses, for instance, his fathering of Ulysses himself.
 This, by the way, is a very surprising bit of Sisyphean gossip, for in the Odyssey, where one of the most climactic homecoming scenes of the epic involves Ulysses’ reunification with his father Laertes, viewed from a wider bedrock of stories about Sisyphus leads us to understand that old Laertes was indeed only his official, not his natural father, who had engendered him by ravishing his mother Anticlea the night of her wedding to Laertes, prior to the ceremony!